 - Most people don’t have any difficulty walking through the Ice Castle with or without ski poles.
 However, if you are concerned about your safety inside the Ice Castles, please make your concern known to one of our staff before entering the Ice Castle.
 When you enter the Ice Castle, you agree to obey the Ice Castle rules and you accept our Waiver of Liability.

 - If the person in the wheelchair is sensitive to bumps, or if a bumpy ride would be painful in any way for the person in the wheelchair, then we do not recommend a visit to the Ice Castle.
-If uneven terrain and bumps are not be a problem, then you may bring a wheelchair into the Ice Castle.
+If uneven terrain and bumps do not bother the person in the wheelchair, then you may bring a wheelchair into the Ice Castle.

 - We have seen parents bring a sled and pull children with disabilities or young children through the Ice Castle.
 We allow this as long as the parents don’t run with the sled.
 Although not fully accessible (due to the material of the structure), we have had groups such as the Australian paralympic team successfully navigate the Ice Castle.

 We schedule many private photo sessions at the Ice Castle for families and also for bridal photography.
 We do not do weddings, and generally do not do private events at the Ice Castle.

-For more information or to schedule a photography event, please email photos at icecastles.com or you can fill out the contact form on our website.
+For more information or to schedule a photography event, please email firstname.lastname@example.org or you can fill out the contact form on our website.

 Each Ice Castle weighs about 25,000,000 pounds!
 (The walls are about 10′ thick, so its pretty heavy and strong!)

-Alpine, Utah in the front yard of Brent Christensen.
-He was building an ice cave for his daughter and that is how the Ice Castles concept got started.
+The very first Ice Castle was built in Alpine, Utah, in the front yard of Brent Christensen.
+He was building an ice cave for his daughter and that is how the Ice Castle concept got started.